markd2/MarkDnD/ReptileGod/dungeon-handouts/d-17-den-of-the-harpy.md

 The chamber is much like chamber 16, except for the four columns in the southern chamber have been connected to each other with branch-like perches, 5-10' off the floor.

+Like Canary Perches.

-The harpy has collected jewlry and medallions as her prizes.
+The harpy has collected
+jewlry and medallions as her prizes.
 And these are draped decoratively from her perches.

 Jewelry is worth 250gp.
 100gp x2, 90pgp, 75gp, and 50gp.
 A ruby medallion writh 800gp, and a _necklace of adaptation_ which loks like a 50gp necklace.
-A hole in the ceiling, unreachable by climbing, leads to an exit through a hummock in the march.
+A hole in the ceiling, unreachable by climbing, leads to an exit through a hummock in the marsh.